Quantum Filtering and Stabilization of Dissipative Quantum Systems via Augmented Neural Ordinary Differential Equations: Introduction

-Furthermore, we combine AQNODE with PD and time-varying LQR controllers to achieve real-time feedback and quantum state stabilization.
-These controllers operate purely on the latent states derived from partial measurements based on AQNODE predictions, allowing for closed-loop control without full-state observability.
-The PD controller responds proportionally to state errors and their temporal derivatives, offering intuitive, responsive correction mechanisms.
-In parallel, a time-dependent LQR controller solves the matrix-valued differential Riccati equation to generate optimal feedback gains that minimize a quadratic cost functional balancing control energy and state deviation.
+In realistic experimental settings, state reconstruction and control design are inseparable.
+Because the system is only partially observed via continuous weak measurements, feedback cannot be designed directly from the full quantum state.
+Instead, it must rely on a model that infers the relevant state- and environment-dependent quantities from measurement data.
+In our framework, AQNODE plays this role: it acts as a learned quantum filter that reconstructs the qubit state and predicts hidden dissipative parameters, and these inferred quantities are then used to design proportional-derivative (PD) and time-varying linear quadratic regulator (LQR) feedback laws for stabilization.
+The synergy between AQNODE-based modeling and physically grounded control results in a robust system capable of stabilizing quantum states under continuously varying and uncertain conditions.

+A schematic overview of the framework is shown in Figure~\ref{Fig.1}.
+The proposed AQNODE framework learns a continuous-time latent representation from weak-measurement data.
+It decodes it into physically interpretable quantities, including the Bloch vector and the time-dependent dissipative rates.
+We study a single driven qubit interacting with a dissipative environment.
+The physical model is a two-level time-convolutionless (TCL) model: the external drive enters through the Hamiltonian, while the non-Markovian environmental effects are represented by structured time-dependent diffusion and dissipation rates obtained from an Ohmic Lorentz-Drude reservoir with finite cutoff \cite{cui2008optimal}.
+Instead of assuming the explicit structure of the Hamiltonian or Liouvillian, the model learns an effective neural vector field, \(\dot{\rho}(t) \approx f_\theta(\rho(t), dY(t), t)\), that captures both coherent and dissipative contributions to the dynamics.

+Our contribution is an end-to-end measurement-driven framework that: (i) reconstructs the qubit state and hidden dissipative parameters from partial observations; (ii) turns quantum state estimation into simultaneous system identification in continuous time; and (iii) uses the AQNODE-inferred state for real-time PD and LQR feedback control to stabilize the system near a desired target state.

+We quantify accuracy, physical consistency, and control performance on different performance profiles.
+The model is validated in both the within-distribution (WD) and out-of-distribution (OOD) regimes, as well as with initial condition perturbations, displaying significant robustness and generalization.
 Our framework's scalability and interpretability make it suitable for higher-dimensional and complex quantum systems.
 Detailed simulation results (Section IV) demonstrate that AQNODE can reliably reconstruct quantum trajectories and provide feedback in steering the system toward target states under realistic non-Markovian conditions.